gmarpons/Crisp/README.md

-If you want to test Crisp without installing it, instead of running `make install` you can simply add variable `ENABLE_DATA_OBJ_ROOT=1` to your make command.
+If you want to test Crisp without installing it, instead of running `make install` you can simply add variable `ENABLE_DATA_OBJ_ROOT=1` to your compilation command.
 This will allow Crisp access to necessary initialization data directly from the build tree.